threenine/rea-intelligence/content/what-is-cryptocurrency.md

 ---
 title: What is Cryptocurrency?
-excerpt: a definition of cryptocurrency
+description: a definition of cryptocurrency
 date: 2019-02-22T13:59:57.000Z
 fullscreen: true
+author: gary-woodfine
 tags:
   - cryptocurrency
   - crypto